agung96tm/learn-knn/README.md

-KNN
+Learn KNN
 ========================================
-This repository contains a Python implementation of the K-Nearest Neighbors (KNN) algorithm.
+Python implementation of the K-Nearest Neighbors (KNN) algorithm.

 ## How To Run